yeonieheoo/weSTEM-website/README.md

 # web
-Nouf and Ivana and Yeonie building a new website for westem
+Nouf and Ivana and Yeonie self-teaching ourselves to build a new website for Westem after three years of inactivity.